 Biography

+The professional path of award-winning flutist Boglárka Kiss defies categorization.
+She has built a distinguished career in higher education championing students.
+As a management consultant, she worked with Fortune 500 companies on data-driven strategy development, and she has served public agencies as a human-centered designer.
 Still, the underlying constant in her life has been music.
-She has had the good fortune to be a soloist, chamber and orchestral musician, and a recording artist.
-Her musical journey has taken her to many unexpected places: from opera in Montana, recital appearances in Europe, to recording on many kinds of flutes for film and album projects in LA’s studio scene.
+Her musical journey has taken her to many unexpected places: From opera in Montana, recital appearances in Europe, to recording on many kinds of flutes for film and album projects in LA’s studio scene

 In her own words,